Columbia University College of Physicians and Surgeons: Others

 Other alumni include astronaut Story Musgrave, Olympic champion Jenny Thompson (twelve medals, including eight gold medals), former Afghan prime minister Abdul Zahir, mayor of the City of Rancho Cucamonga, California (2006–) Don Kurth, and philanthropists Theodore K. Lawless and Jean Shafiroff.
 George Fletcher Chandler served with the US Army Medical Corps and practiced as a physician and surgeon throughout New York in addition to organizing and serving as the first Superintendent of the New York State Police.
 Charles W. Berry was New York City Comptroller.

 Serb politician and accused war criminal Radovan Karadžić studied at Columbia for a year.
 Former NBA player Mark Pope attended P&S, but left to coach college basketball.

+Megumi Yamaguchi Shinoda was the first Asian American woman to graduate from P&S and one of the first women of Japanese ancestry in the United States to receive a Doctor of Medicine degree.

 John L. Leal's application of chlorine disinfection technology and his defense of the chemical's use, contributed significantly to the eradication of typhoid fever and other waterborne diseases in the U.S.

 Robert Ernest Noble, who received his M.D. in 1899 was a U.S. Army medical officer who researched causes and treatments for yellow fever and malaria during construction of the Panama Canal.
 After his service in France during World War I, he was the longtime director of the Library of the Surgeon General's Office.

+Nelson H. Henry, who graduated in 1879, practiced medicine in New York City, was a member of the New York State Assembly, and served as Adjutant General of New York.